heliogabalo/FoI/README.md

 ## File of Interest

-A bunch of files, that for some reason, they have some interest to remark by itself.
+A bunch of files, that for some reason, they have any interest to remark by itself.

 Examples: